civcode/SensorFusionND-P2-CameraBased2dFeatureTracking/report/README.md

 #### Feature Matches per Processing Time

-For the following table the average number of feature matches per image was divided by the average preocessing time for feature detection and description per image.
+For the following table the average number of feature matches per image was divided by the average processing time for feature detection and description per image.
 The ten highest ranking combinations of detector and descriptor are shown as well.

 ![][img07]